The Need to Modernize Data Privacy Laws for the Cloud Computing Age

 In a July 2016 U.S. Court of Appeals ruling in a case in which Microsoft challenged the U.S.’s request for private data held in Ireland, the three-judge appellate panel ruled that existing laws did not give U.S. law enforcement the authority to issue warrants extraterritorially.
 The court’s decision underscored the “need for congressional action to revise a badly outdated [digital privacy] statute.”

 In January 2017, the Court of Appeals denied the government’s request for an en banc rehearing, leaving the decision in place—and allowing the government to petition the U.S. Supreme Court.
-The U.S. Department of Justice has not yet determined if it will seek to have the case heard by the Supreme Court.
+The U.S. Department of Justice then filed to have the case heard by the Supreme Court.
+In October, the Supreme Court granted the DOJ’s request to review the case.
+A court date has not yet been announced.

+Regardless of how the high court rules, our nation’s outdated digital privacy laws still need to be updated to reflect today’s technology.
 In 2016, a bipartisan group of U.S. Senators introduced legislation—the International Communications Privacy Act (ICPA)—to modernize digital privacy laws that reflect today’s cross-border internet.
 This proposal represented a positive step forward.
+In summer 2017, bipartisan momentum continued as the U.S. Senate and House both re-introduced ICPA (S.1671; H.R.3718).

-Voices for Innovation will support efforts to enact a modern comprehensive legislative framework that will serve as a durable, lasting solution that will protect privacy while also providing law enforcement with the tools they need to pursue investigations worldwide.
+Voices for Innovation is supporting efforts to enact ICPA, which will provide a comprehensive legislative framework to protect privacy and provide law enforcement with the tools they need to pursue investigations worldwide.

 - VFI blog post: Senate Hearing Highlights Need to Update Data Privacy and Access Laws